katanasushi/upgraded-doodle/README.md

     - `HTTP 204` - We got the state for you; it's blank.
     - `HTTP 400` - We can't tell what resource you're asking about.
 Fix your URL.
     - `HTTP 500` - We malfunctioned.
 Not your fault.
-2. When POST-ing to query endpoint with only different than ‘decimals’ property we get decimals properties for all of the other properties
+2. When doing `POST` to `/query` endpoint decimals property is always returned, even if property is made up.
 3. Sometimes response times are above 500ms